Home and Learn: C# NET Course

 What we're going to do now is to use the Employees database we created in the previous section.
 We'll add it as a resource to a new project.
 We can then create a form with buttons that allow us to scroll back and forward through the records in the database.
-If you didn't manage to create a database then you can use ours.
-You'll find the Employees database in the extra files here on our site: extra files.

 Create a new project.
 Call it EmployeesDatabase.
 To add a database to

 your new project, have a look at the Solution Explorer on the right.
 Locate

 the Properties item: